gitlabhq/gitlabhq/doc/install/installation.md

 [installed Go](#3-go), [installed gitlab-workhorse](#install-gitlab-workhorse),
 and correctly [configured Nginx](#site-configuration).

+### google-protobuf "LoadError: /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.14' not found"

+This can happen on some platforms for some versions of the google-protobuf gem.
+The workaround is to [install a source-only version of this gem](google-protobuf.md).

 [RVM]: https://rvm.io/ "RVM Homepage"
 [rbenv]: https://github.com/sstephenson/rbenv "rbenv on GitHub"
 [chruby]: https://github.com/postmodern/chruby "chruby on GitHub"